Purplaxo/SupernovaEditor/README.md

 > If i haven't credited someone - sorry, please inform me.

-> I have not copied any code from any other tools, only used mmw as reference for a few things (with Crash5b's permission).
+> I have not copied any code from any other tools, only used tools as reference for a few things.